thrushlang/.github/profile/README.md

 ## Philosophy

-Thrush empowers developers to create software with complete low-level control.
+Thrush allows software developers to create software with complete low-level control.
 This approach enhances robustness, optimizes performance, and simplifies code development for diverse, even exotic, architectures, directly addressing limitations found in many current systems programming languages.

 ## Why Thrush?

 Thrush is a very promising tool for bare-metal and embedded system development thanks to its innovative low-level instruction concepts, particularly its integrated Low-Level Instructions (LLI) for fluent IR manipulation using GCC and LLVM intrinsics.
-This prioritizes and encourages learning intermediate code, rather than assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
-Thrush offers low-level control over systems languages ​​like C, Rust, and C++ due to its manipulation of low-level instructions for optimizations beyond the standard ones.
-Thrush strives to inherit the type systems of highly typed languages, promoting reliable and robust software.
+This prioritizes learning intermediate code, rather than assembler code, unlocking architecture-specific optimizations and low-level type manipulation.
+Thrush offers low-level control over systems languages ​​like C, Rust, and C++ due to its manipulation of low-level instructions for optimizations.

 ### Low Level Control